 Security is always a key concern, so if a home improvement can add space, increase kerb appeal and protect your home from intruders, it’s well worth the investment.
 A porch adds a secure barrier around your front door, acting as an extra line of defence against burglary.

 At Coastline Windows & Conservatories, we use only the highest quality materials — such as locks, hinges and handles — to keep you, your family and your belongings safe.
-Our glass panels, windows and doors are also A-rated for energy efficiency and can be either double or triple glazed for additional warmth and security.
+Our glass panels, windows and external doors are also A-rated for energy efficiency and can be either double or triple glazed for additional warmth and security.

 What Is a Permitted Development?